1986 Wimbledon Championships – Men's singles

 Defending champion Boris Becker defeated Ivan Lendl in the final, 6–4, 6–3, 7–5 to win the gentlemen's singles tennis title at the 1986 Wimbledon Championships.
 It was Becker's second major title.

+At just old, Becker became the youngest man to win multiple grand slam titles, as well as the youngest to defend a grand slam title.